bad64/pwdmanager-qt/README.md

 - Linux: Does not ask for password on unhide (see comments in askuserpassword.cpp for why it will probably not get fixed)

+**BUGFIXES**

+- All: Fixed a rare case where both the database and the backup can get corrupted if the user cancels a password edit MiniGenerateBox

 **TO DO**

 - Maybe an icon ?